Armatus™ by Cloud Court, Inc.

-- Auto-launch a search for documents related to witness testimony live as the witness is testifying.
+- Auto-launch a search for documents related to witness testimony as the witness is testifying.

-- Integrated search into your Relativity database.
+- Integrated search into your Relativity database (requires configuration).
 Armatus enables litigation attorneys that are not personally familiar with Relativity to nevertheless leverage some of its functionality to identify key documents during depositions (i.e., when they are more useful, you can authenticate them, and use them to question key witnesses).